sofiabelen/sofiabelen.github.io/content/literature/the-dispossessed/index.md

 Such a rich work, the reading experience was rollercoaster of ideas and shifts in perspective.
 This book has met me at a transition time in my life revolving around the theme of coming home.
 Like Shevek, I have been on a constant journey seeking home.
 I feel that everywhere I've been, I've found pieces of what I would call home.
 What I mean by this is that different aspects of 'me' have felt at home in the different 'realms' I've inhabited.
 Each time, I was overjoyed; each time, I thought, I have finally found it.
 Each time, though, I learned to realize that other parts of me were left without a home.

 Shevek's journey mirrors mine.
 In a sense, I got drunk on the promise of a foreign world, only after which I understood what I truly yearned for was to come home.
-The home I am coming back to is not somewhere I have ever lived.
+The home I am coming back to is not somewhere I have been before.

 This is a topic for another post though.
 For now, The Dispossessed has left me with many ideas and symbolisms I wish to unpack.